Parametric Portfolio Associates LLC Acquires 29,070 Shares of Sonoco Products (NYSE:SON)

-Parametric Portfolio Associates LLC raised its position in shares of Sonoco Products (NYSE:SON) by 8.3% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 378,861 shares of the industrial products company’s stock after purchasing an additional 29,070 shares during the period.
-Parametric Portfolio Associates LLC’s holdings in Sonoco Products were worth $25,346,000 at the end of the most recent reporting period.
+Parametric Portfolio Associates LLC lifted its holdings in shares of Sonoco Products (NYSE:SON) by 8.3% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 378,861 shares of the industrial products company’s stock after purchasing an additional 29,070 shares during the quarter.
+Parametric Portfolio Associates LLC’s holdings in Sonoco Products were worth $25,346,000 as of its most recent SEC filing.

-Several other institutional investors have also bought and sold shares of the company.
-Vanguard Group Inc. boosted its stake in Sonoco Products by 2.3% in the second quarter.
-Vanguard Group Inc. now owns 10,494,328 shares of the industrial products company’s stock valued at $702,071,000 after buying an additional 238,740 shares in the last quarter.
-State Street Corp boosted its stake in Sonoco Products by 9.7% in the second quarter.
-State Street Corp now owns 6,522,659 shares of the industrial products company’s stock valued at $436,366,000 after buying an additional 576,298 shares in the last quarter.
-Victory Capital Management Inc. boosted its stake in Sonoco Products by 3.1% in the second quarter.
-Victory Capital Management Inc. now owns 1,919,664 shares of the industrial products company’s stock valued at $128,425,000 after buying an additional 57,313 shares in the last quarter.
-Geode Capital Management LLC raised its position in Sonoco Products by 2.4% in the second quarter.
-Geode Capital Management LLC now owns 1,427,838 shares of the industrial products company’s stock valued at $95,522,000 after purchasing an additional 34,082 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. raised its position in Sonoco Products by 11.5% in the second quarter.
-Charles Schwab Investment Management Inc. now owns 1,402,648 shares of the industrial products company’s stock valued at $93,838,000 after purchasing an additional 144,583 shares during the last quarter.
-75.77% of the stock is owned by institutional investors.
+Several other institutional investors and hedge funds have also made changes to their positions in SON.
+Schroder Investment Management Group bought a new position in shares of Sonoco Products during the first quarter worth approximately $27,000.
+MUFG Americas Holdings Corp bought a new position in Sonoco Products in the second quarter valued at approximately $33,000.
+Assetmark Inc. boosted its holdings in shares of Sonoco Products by 56.8% in the 2nd quarter.
+Assetmark Inc. now owns 533 shares of the industrial products company’s stock valued at $36,000 after purchasing an additional 193 shares in the last quarter.
+Dark Forest Capital Management LP acquired a new position in shares of Sonoco Products during the 2nd quarter worth $37,000.
+Finally, Pflug Koory LLC bought a new stake in shares of Sonoco Products during the 2nd quarter worth $47,000.
+75.77% of the stock is currently owned by institutional investors.

 The business also recently disclosed a quarterly dividend, which will be paid on Friday, December 10th.
 Stockholders of record on Wednesday, November 10th will be given a dividend of $0.45 per share.
 The ex-dividend date is Tuesday, November 9th.
 This represents a $1.80 dividend on an annualized basis and a dividend yield of 2.95%.
 Sonoco Products’s dividend payout ratio (DPR) is -110.43%.